12061988/Mildew-Detection-Project/README.md

 ## Hypothesis and validation
 * We suspect mildew infected cherry leaves have unclear marks/signs, the mildew is light roughly-circular, powdery looking patches on young, susceptible leaves.

+* A average image study can help to investigate it

 * An Image Montage, shows that typically mildew infected leaves has white marks across.
 Average Image, Variability Image and Difference between Averages studies didn't reveal any clear pattern to differentiate one to another.